 While a higher price may act as a deterrent to the consumer, it tends to have a positive influence on the incentives of the supplier.
 Each unit sold represents an increase in their revenue (which is equal to the price multiplied by the quantity for each product sold).
 A higher market price is therefore likely to make the supply of the particular product more profitable.
-Assume, for example, a farmer can use her land to grow a range of crops, but she has decided to focus on the production of strawberries.
+Assume, for example, a farmer can use their land to grow a range of crops, but they have decided to focus on the production of strawberries.
 An increase in the price of strawberries in the market (which could be driven by a change in tastes and fashion in the market) would tend to encourage this farmer, and possibly other farmers, to increase their supply of strawberries in the market.
-They might be able to achieve this by using up more of their available land or by increasing productivity.
+They might be able to achieve this by using up more of their available land (which may have been used to grow raspberries, for example) or by increasing productivity.
 They recognise more profits are likely to be made from strawberries than any alternative use of the land.
 As a result, the opportunity cost of producing a product that is not strawberries has increased.

 In addition, a higher output level might be associated with higher per unit costs of production.
 When the volume of production increases beyond a certain point, the firm's capital resources may become crowded.
 The production facility becomes stretched, bottlenecks start to appear and efficiency declines.
 As a consequence, the costs associated with each additional unit of production start to rise so the prices needed to cover the costs also increase.
-Therefore, to encourage extra supply, the supplier needs to receive a higher price per unit.
+To encourage an increase in supply, the supplier needs to receive a higher price per unit.